Billy-Dickson/blog.dickson.me.uk/_posts/2022-10-21-Home-Server.md

 1. Find its wattage (average)
 2. Know 1000W is a Kilowatt (kW)
-3. We pay roughly 18.31p per kW per hour (at the moment)
+3. I pay roughly 18.31p per kW per hour (at the moment), this will change after the fixed rate finishes.

 100W (a tenth of a kW) on for an hour is 1.83p an hour
 24 hours would cost 1.83 x 24 = 44p per day